 “Managing life with chronic illness requires making constant decisions on where you will spend your energy.” – Andi J. Creative

 “You are not obligated to do everything a healthy person does.
 You are not obligated to be an inspiration.
-You are not obligated to hide your illness in order to make other people comfortable.
+You are not obligated to hide your illness to make other people comfortable.
 You are allowed to know your limits.
 You are allowed to have bad days.
 You are allowed to stay in bed if you can’t get up to do anything but go to the bathroom.
 It is not your fault if other people leave you because of your illness.
 It is not your fault that you are sick.
 You don’t have to apologize for something that is out of your control.” – Unknown

-“Blessed are we who are fighting invisible battles for though our strength is unseen, it is powerful.” – The Thriving Spoonie
+“Blessed are we who are fighting invisible battles for though our strength is unseen, it is powerful.” – April Smith | The Thriving Spoonie